Table of Contents

 Consider how operational issues are barriers to managerial and leadership focus on managing and developing talent, meeting customer requirements, achieving operating and business goals, and continuously developing their skills.
 Given their disproportional influence on operational outcomes, the “leadership experience” (LX) should be addressed in much the same ways as employee experience (EX) and customer experience (CX) are prioritized.

-Understanding the “friction” leaders at each level (executive, senior, middle management) experience as they focus on providing vision, leading others, and practicing and developing the skills and capabilities needed for advancement should be an ongoing effort.
+Understanding the “friction” that leaders at each level (executive, senior, and middle management) experience as they focus on providing vision, leading others, and developing the skills and capabilities needed for advancement should be an ongoing effort.
 They can then lead to actions that improve process efficiencies and ease the often unnecessary (or improvable) burdens placed on them as decision-makers and approvers.

 Review leadership roles and responsibilities

 Similar to improving work processes, evaluating the design of leadership jobs at all levels is essential.
-Given the reported stressors, levels of burnout, and desire to leave leadership roles, a signal is being sent that many leadership jobs have become overwhelming to many.
+Given the reported stressors, burnout levels, and desire to leave leadership roles, the message is clear: many leadership jobs have become overwhelming.

 Use job design, human-centered design, and EX methods to evaluate jobs and identify sources that make the jobs harder.
 Look at administrative systems and processes and redefine the need for approvals as control and (leadership culture-driven) comfort mechanisms.
-Push decision-making responsibilities down to the most appropriate level and ease administrative system and process requirements to prepare future leaders better and increase efficiencies.
-Consider processes and permissions that can help leaders identify low-value tasking that can be set aside and formally change goal priorities as new and more immediate tasks arise.
+Push decision-making responsibilities down to the most appropriate level and ease administrative system and process requirements to better prepare future leaders and increase efficiency.
+Consider processes and permissions that help leaders identify low-value tasking to set aside and formally adjust goal priorities as new, more immediate tasks arise.

 Review and revamp succession management

-Given the burnout and related challenges, consider how to bolster leadership development with more robust succession management processes.
+Given the burnout and related challenges, consider bolstering leadership development through more robust succession management processes.
 Start by enhancing the leadership competency model to include managing ambiguity and stress as possible selection and development levers.

 Next, build larger replacement talent pools by proactively identifying future leaders with formal potential assessments, skills databases, and AI tools.
-Consider having the recruitment team add high-quality external candidates as possible future leadership hires.
+Consider having the recruitment team add as many high-quality external candidates as possible to the pool for future leadership hires.
 Develop a process for earlier identification of future leaders and provide them with live development opportunities that test their moxie while developing their skills, capabilities, and experience bases.

 Create a more supportive environment

-As we have seen, taking care of leaders and their future replacements is challenging in the current environment.
+As we have seen, caring for leaders and their future replacements is challenging in the current environment.
 Return-to-work policies, continued growth in employee surveillance practices, low engagement, loss of trust in leadership, and high turnover and intention to leave create tremendous pressure and stress on leadership.
 Even so, leadership development priorities should focus on improving the work environment for every employee.

 Research from DDI found that leaders who are working in supportive work environments (defined by work-life balance, organizational support, trust in their managers, and access to learning resources) are:

 Creating capable leaders who are encouraged to develop such work environments is a worthy cause and one of the most crucial leadership development priorities.
-Because working in one impacts the quality of life for leaders and employees, it can also drive a culture of respect, balance, and continuous learning as part of a self-sustaining and virtuous employment cycle.
+Because working in one impacts the quality of life for leaders and employees, it can also foster a culture of respect, balance, and continuous learning as part of a self-sustaining, virtuous employment cycle.

 Relevant Practices & Tools